 Besides mixing runs of differing overall text direction, there are many other cases where the logical order does not correspond to a linear progression of characters.
 Combining characters (such as accents) are stored following the base character to which they apply, but are positioned relative to that base character and thus do not follow a simple linear progression in the final rendered text.
-For example, the Latin letter "x" is stored as "x" followed by combining "o"; the accent appears below, not to the right of the base.
-This position with respect to the base holds even where the overall text progression is from top to bottom-for example, with "x" appearing upright within a vertical Japanese line.
-Characters may also combine into ligatures or conjuncts or otherwise change positions of their components radically, as shown in Figure 2-3 and Figure 2-19.
+For example, the Latin letter "x" is stored as "x" followed by combining "one and the second progression is from top to bottom-for example, with "x" appearing upright within a vertical Japanese line.
+Characters may also combine into ligatures or conjuncts or otherwise change positions of their components radically, as shown inFigure 2-3andFigure 2-19.

 There is one particular exception to the usual practice of logical order paralleling phonetic order.
-With the Thai, Lao and Thai Viet scripts, users traditionally type in visual order rather than phonetic order, resulting in some vowel letters being stored ahead of consonants, even though they are pronounced after them.
+With the Thai, Lao and Tai Viet scripts, users traditionally type in visual order rather than phonetic order, resulting in some vowel letters being stored ahead of consonants, even though they are pronounced after them.